-How Sober Living Helps You Disconnect from Old Peers and Establish New Healthy Relationships in Early Recovery
+Disconnect from Old Peers and Establish New Healthy Relationships with Sober Living.

 Have you found it difficult to disconnect from relationships which trigger an urge to use drugs or alcohol?
 Your past relationships friends you went to happy hour with, or people who remind you of your drug-seeking behaviors, create stress in early recovery.
 Learning to disconnect from your past acquaintances is vital to success in long term recovery.

 Recovery coaching is one way to commit to your recovery.
-Once you determined to commit to recovery, you can begin to reflect upon your past behavior for a while.
+Once you determined to commit to recovery, you can begin to reflect upon your past behavior.
 You’ll learn a lot about yourself.
 The work you will be doing with your recovery coach involves creating a plan for day-to-day success in a lifestyle in recovery.
 You’ll find that you are more calm, relaxed, and able to make better decisions about your life.

 Sober living is the link to establishing a sober support network and healthy peer relationships

-Residing in a sober living home has allowed you to establish connections with new peers who hold you accountable to your goals, will support your decisions made in an effort to stay sober, and motivate you to continue to pursue happiness in life.
+Residing in a sober living home allows you to establish connections with new peers who hold you accountable to your goals, support your decisions to stay sober, and motivate you to continue to pursue happiness in life.

-You chose to reside in a sober living home after treatment because you add the extra support and structure to help you learn how to use the tools and skills acquired while in therapy.
+When you chose to reside in a sober living home after treatment you add the extra support and structure to help you learn how to use the tools and skills acquired while in therapy.

 Triggers which cause cravings to use can be found anywhere and everywhere throughout the day.
-One of the triggers which create stress in your recovery is learning how to disconnect from
+Your recovery coach will help you develop coping skills, so you can disconnect from these triggers and urges to use.

 Your life in recovery requires commitment and a propensity to create new healthy connections.
 It is challenging; learning to walk away from old acquaintances and friends from your past, but you will realize that past relationships are dangerous to your sobriety.

-Regardless of whether your old companions support your recovery or not, investing energy and time to these former peers creates stress.
-When you are serious about creating happiness in your life in recovery, it is vital to develop an escape plan to handle conversations with these old companions.
+Regardless of whether your old companions support your recovery or not, investing energy and time to with these peers is dangerous to your early recovery.
+Your recovery deserves protection from outside influence, so develop an escape plan to handle conversations with these old companions.

 Here are three tips you can use to help you disconnect from unhealthy peer bonds and establish new, and healthy, relationships:

 Envision potential communications with your old companions.
-When you meet with your recovery coach; rehearse, or role-play, situations when you might be faced with a former peer.
+When you meet with your recovery coach; rehearse, or role-play, how to deal with situations when meeting with a former peer.
 Doing this will enable you to deal with circumstances without surprise or being caught off guard.
-Role-play helps you develop a coping strategy to follow to help you deal with the stress or urge to use, which might arise during or after the conversation.
+Role-play helps you develop a coping strategy to help you deal with the stress or urge to use, which might arise during or after the conversation.
 You will be prepared for such uncomfortable occasions.

 Different scenarios you can plan for are as follows: